KaterynaLovushkina/freelance-work/README.md

-This is project that cintains front and bacj end parts
+This is project that contains front and back end parts